GerHobbelt/pforth/doc/words.md

     - ALLOTs and stores on float

 - F+! ( r a-addr )
-    - Adds r to float stored at a-arrd
+    - Adds r to float stored at a-addr

 - FVALUE ( r "name" -- )
     - Line VALUE, but for floats

 - F> ( r r -- f )
-    - float greather than
+    - float greater than
-    - really? this is not in the standard?
+    - really?
+This is not in the standard?

 ## UI